embaldridge/grant-proposals/Postdoc-proposal.md

 <!--Plan for teaching these skills.-->
 I have been working with Ethan White with Data Carpentry to provide remote accessibility to workshops, as well as making certain that disability accessibility for workshops are part of the announcement.

-I have also written a simple Python script to generate a sample disability accessibility statement for workshops/conferences.
+I have also written a simple Python script to generate a sample disability accessibility statement for workshops/conferences, which I will turn into an interactive component of the Inclusive Ecology section website.

 I have also been active in disclosing my illness and trying to raise awareness about chronically ill/disabled researchers.

+Starting a section.

 <!--
 Biographical Sketch[2 page limit]